Vertex adjacencies in the set covering polyhedron: Minimally nonideal matrices

-It follows that $\ExtPw^i + \ee_h$ dominates $\ExtPu^j$, and then it cannot be a vertex of $\qcn \cap \{x\in\RR^n \mid a^i\cdot x \ge 1 \}$.
+It follows that $\ExtPw^i + \ee_j$ dominates $\ExtPu^j$, and then it cannot be a vertex of $\qcn \cap \{x\in\RR^n \mid a^i\cdot x \ge 1 \}$.
 Thus, we conclude that no new vertex is created and the vertices of $\qcn \cap \{x\in\RR^n \mid a^i\cdot x \ge 1 \}$ are the vertices of $\qcn$ except for $\ExtPw^i$.

-Finally, since $a^i\cdot\ExtPw^j = \nu >1$ for $j\neq i$, observe that the addition of the inequality $a^i\cdot x \ge 1$ does not modify the adjacency relations for $\ExtPw^j$ ($j\neq i$) in the resulting polyhedron, which are still given by~\tref{Lemma}{lem:3nu:2}.
+Finally, since $a^i\cdot\ExtPw^h = \nu >1$ for $h\neq i$, observe that the addition of the inequality $a^i\cdot x \ge 1$ does not modify the adjacency relations for $\ExtPw^h$ ($h\neq i$) in the resulting polyhedron, which are still characterized by \trrefp{Lemma}{lem:3nu:2}{lem:3nu:2:b}.
 Then, we can repeat the argument above each time we add a new inequality.
 This completes the proof. \end{proof}